czsquizer/esx_advancedgarage/README.md

 # About esx_advancedgarage:
-Advanced Garage System for ESX V1 Final or EXM - Made by Human Tree92 ([Velociti Entertainment Customs & Wiki](http://www.velocitientertainment.com/customs/))
+Advanced Garage System for ESX V1 Final or EXM - Made by Human Tree92 ([Velociti Entertainment Customs & Wiki](http://www.velocitientertainment.com/customs/)) edited (forked) by Squizer#3020

 # Creating Issues
-* Check the [Closed Topics](https://github.com/HumanTree92/esx_advancedgarage/issues?q=is%3Aissue+is%3Aclosed) & [Wiki](http://www.velocitientertainment.com/customs/) before opening an issue to see if your issue has already been Answered.
 * Do NOT Delete the Pre-Written Text in the issue.
 * Failue to due any of the above will result in Topic being deleted & you being Blocked.
 The Pre-Written text helps me with getting to the Bottom of the Issues & i hate explaining things over & over.